varmatieto/mpg_vs_am_description/index.md

 The data, included in  `mtcars`, was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973-74 models).

-the first records of the dataset are
+The first records of the dataset are:

 ```